-Brain fog is your body’s way of telling you that you probably need to make some changes in your day-to-day life.
-However, when you can’t think straight and you have assignments and obligations piling up, determining the root cause of your brain fog probably isn’t at the top of your to-do list.
-That’s what this section is for.
+Brain fog is your body’s way of telling you that you probably need to make some changes in your daily life.
+However, when you can’t think straight and you have assignments and obligations piling up, figuring out and fixing what’s causing brain fog probably isn’t at the top of your to-do list.

 1. Lack of Sleep